In this tutorial, you will learn how to set up post categories in WordPress.

-WordPress Categories – Plugins
+Categories – Plugins

-Step 5 – Using WordPress Categories Effectively
+Step 5 – Use WordPress Categories Effectively

-Optimizing content, categories, and search-friendly URLs helps to improve your site’s navigation and relevance in search engines, which helps drive more visitors to your site.
+Optimizing content, categories, and search engine-friendly URLs helps to increase your site’s navigation and relevance in the search engines, which can help drive more visitors to your site.

-Choosing Keyword-Relevant Post Titles
+Choosing Relevant Keywords For Your Post Titles

-Publish Your Posts Under Relevant Post Categories
+Publish Posts Under Relevant Post Categories

-(Add/Edit Post – WordPress Post Categories)
+(Add/Edit Post – WordPress Post Categories module)